jimdigriz/debian-clearfog-gt-8k/README.md

 **N.B.** USB was not an option for two reasons, firstly the size of the image and RAM available, but for me u-boot (v2020.10) crashes and reboots with the USB key I have.

-Instead we will upload via a NIC (at 7MiB/s) via u-boot over TFTP.
+Instead we will upload using the network via u-boot using TFTP.

 Start by building the images: